A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization: Preliminaries

-We refer to $\bQ_d^{cs}$ defined in~\eqref{eq:msosscssdp} as the CS-SOS relaxation of~\eqref{eq:genpolyopt1} and denote its optimal value by $\rho_{d}$. \begin{definition} We say that the correlative sparsity pattern $(\cI_1,\ldots, \cI_s)$ satisfies the \textit{running intersection property} (RIP) if for every $i\in [s-1]$, there exists $t\leq i$ such that
+We refer to~\eqref{eq:msoscs} as the $d$th order {\it CS-SOS relaxation} of~\eqref{eq:cs-polyopt} \cite{Lasserre06,nie2009sparse,magron2023sparse,waki2006sums}, and denote its optimal value by $\rho_{d}$.
+To demonstrate the convergence results for CS-SOS relaxations, we need the following property of csps. \begin{definition} We say that the csp $(\cI_1,\ldots, \cI_s)$ satisfies the RIP if for every $i\in [s-1]$, there exists $t\leq i$ such that